EMC China Lab

 atromagnetic compatibility (EMC) requirements of the European Union.
 Electromagnetic compatibility (EMC) refers to a device’s ability to operate normally in an electromagnetic environment without causing unacceptable electromagnetic interference to other devices.

 The EU EMC Directive (Directive 2014/30/EU) applies to all equipment made available on the market or put into service.
-Equipment is defined as either "apparatus" or "fixed installations," each with its own set of rules.
+Equipment is defined as either "apparatus" or "fixed installations," each with its own set of rULes.

 1. Apparatus: Finished devices or combinations thereof made available as a single functional unit, capable of generating or being affected by electromagnetic disturbance.

-2. Fixed installations: Combinations of multiple apparatus and other devices assembled and intended to be used permanently at a predefined location.
+2. Fixed installations: Combinations of multiple apparatus and other devices assembled and intended to be used permanently at a pREDefined location.

 The EU EMC Directive does notapply to the following: